moritzzimmer/terraform-aws-lambda/modules/deployment/README.md

 }
 ```

-**Note**:
 The [Amazon S3 source action](https://docs.aws.amazon.com/codepipeline/latest/userguide/action-reference-S3.html)
 of the CodePipeline needs an AWS S3 Notification for emitting events in your Amazon S3 source bucket and sending
 filtered events to EventBridge and trigger the pipeline (see [docs](https://docs.aws.amazon.com/AmazonS3/latest/userguide/EventBridge.html) for details).

-S3 event notifications will be created by this module if `codepipeline_artifact_store_bucket=true`.
-If the bucket is created externally the bucket notifications **must** be declared outside of this module.
+Make sure to enable S3 bucket
+notifications for your source bucket!

 ### with custom deployment configuration